gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 5-11-26 AM Checks
+* Get Flats.
+Doesn't look like I need 'em, but just in case
+* check how guidescpoe is pointed wrt main scope.
+How far off is it?
+* Check flexture.
+Seems to be fine...probably not this.
+* Do a data point or two for the elevation profile.
+* Get back deck elevation profile.

 # 5-10-26 Fraser - H44, M104, M57, and some guide issues
 Quick overview:  H44 and M57 did fine guiding, but M104 had some issues.